fnoorian/geccoic15/readme.md

 =========================

 ## Contact Information
-Feel free to contact the author at:
+Feel free to open an issue in github or contact the author at:
  * Farzad Noorian <farzad.noorian@sydney.edu.au>

 ## License